-- Currently the Team operates three American Eurocopter AS350B3 Helicopters, with designated call signs “County Air” 1, 2, and 3.
+The Team operates three Airbus AS350B3 helicopters with the designated call signs of “County Air” 1, 2, and 3.

 Aviation Team Personnel